 Work Term Capabilities

 (Which do not reflect individual work experiences & exposures)

 Classroom instruction, combined with hands-on laboratory experience, have provided the student with sufficient knowledge to perform tasks in the following areas:

 - Quality control

 - Micropipetting, extractions, titrations, centrifugation and pH measurements using Good Lab Practices (GLP)

 - Pharmaceutical Quality Guidelines (GLPs, GMPs, ICH, USP)

 - HPLC and UV/Vis

-Health Biotechnology encompasses a wide field of studies including chemistry, biochemistry, genetics and genetic engineering, cell biology, microbiology including forensics and food processing, analytical instrumentation, and biopharmaceuticals.
+Health Biotechnology encompasses a wide field of studies including molecular biology, biochemistry, chemistry, genetics (including genetic engineering), cell biology, microbiology (including forensics and food processing), analytical instrumentation, and biopharmaceuticals.

 The program is designed to prepare students as health biotechnology technicians through the familiarization with scientific methods and experimental techniques, in accordance with accepted principles of quality assurance and manufacturing.